 The heterogeneity of functional responses in PCC prompts the question of the spatial organization of the region.
 As previously noted, cytoarchitecture, structural connectivity, and network parcellations suggest subregional distinctions between dorsal and ventral PCC (Vogt et al., 1995; Vincent et al., 2008; Greicius et al., 2009).
 Electrophysiology studies, though limited, have alternatively suggested a more mixed functional mosaic throughout PCC and posteromedial cortex more broadly (Daitch and Parvizi, 2018).
-Our findings reveal clustering of early executive selectivity inferiorly within dPCC along the callosal sulcus and a dorsal/ventral gradient of late executive/episodic activity.
+Our findings reveal clustering of early executive selectivity inferiorly within dPCC along the callosal sulcus, adding to evidence for a dorsal/ventral gradient for executive and episodic responses.
 Electrodes with executive activity were observed proximal to voxels associated with 'cognitive control' in fMRI studies, linking our findings with dPCC activations appearing in neuroimaging data.
 These results begin to illuminate that there is some functional organization of heterogeneous activity on the population level, as opposed to a totally mixed mosaic.
 Population selectivity appears to vary by dorsal/ventral subregions, though the division between subregions is complex and likely subject to individual differences.
-Precision fMRI within individuals emphasizes the impact of this individual variability, particularly in associative cortices and their putative networks (Braga and Buckner, 2017).
+Regarding the present study, we note that our focus was on dPCC, with vPCC being more sparsely sampled, limiting a full characterization of functional gradients.
+However, we also note that our vPCC findings are consistent with a number of intracranial studies showing DMN-like responses within PCC (Fox et al., 2018).
+Precision fMRI within individuals emphasizes the impact of individual variability, particularly in associative cortices and their putative networks (Braga and Buckner, 2017).
 Indeed, precision neuroimaging specifically highlights the dPCC as region of interest in assessing individual variability (Gordon et al., 2017a).
 A much larger spatial sampling of recording sites throughout dorsal and ventral PCC, in addition to further consideration of individual anatomy, will be required to determine this organization.
 As precision functional data might not always be available for individuals, how might functional organization within PCC be inferred?
-Our electrophysiological observations are broadly consistent with recent large-scale examination of PCC sulcal anatomy which identified a new tertiary sulcus (inframarginal sulcus) as a useful landmark for the transition from DMN to CCN within dPCC (Willbrand et al., 2021).
+Our electrophysiological observations are broadly consistent with recent large-scale examination of PCC sulcal anatomy which identified a new tertiary sulcus (inframarginal sulcus) as a useful landmark for the transition from DMN to CCN within dPCC (Willbrand et al., 2022).
 Further integration of invasive electrophysiology and precision neuroimaging within subjects will be critical for elucidating key features of PCC functional neuroanatomy and its variability across individuals (Gordon et al., 2017b).